Melhouza/Pig-Dice/readme.md

 The first player to score 100 points (or any other predetermined score at the beginning of the game) wins the game.

 # Deployment
-You can get my livesite at gh-pages with this link
+You can get my live site at gh-pages with this link  https://melhouza.github.io/Pig-Dice/

 # Project setup instructions
-You can install this app by cloning the repository from this link
+You can install this app by cloning the repository from this link https://github.com/Melhouza/Pig-Dice

 # Known Bugs
 There are no known bugs so far,everything is working.